VI. Pomegranate – Love – Passion

 Genus: Punica – Family: Lythraceae

-Pomegranate reminds us that passion is about being in love with life.
-Pomegranates are symbols of eternal passion, life, death and rebirth as well as love and marriage.
+Pomegranate reminds us to be passionate about being in love with life.
+Pomegranates are symbolic of eternal passion, life, love and marriage.

 The word aphrodisiac is attributed to Aphrodite (Greek goddess of love, desire and beauty) who planted the first pomegranate tree on the island of Cyprus.
-In Roman mythology, Venus/Aphrodite, is the mother of Cupid (god of love.)
-Venus is jealous of Psyche (soul) who falls in love with her son Cupid.
+In Roman mythology, Aphrodite/Venus is the mother of Cupid (god of love.)
+Venus becomes jealous of Psyche (soul) when she falls in love with her son Cupid.
 Psyche continually tries to prove her worth to Venus, until Cupid claims his love for Psyche.
 They were married with Jupiter’s blessing, proving that true love is more powerful than jealousy.

 In Roman myth, Pomona, (Latin word pomun, “fruit of the trees”) was the protector goddess of fruitful abundance.
 The word Pomegranate is inspired by her, which evolved from the French words pomme “apple” and granatum “seeded.”
 The abundance of seeds within a pomegranate are seen as a symbol of fertility.